hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 socketInterceptorConfig.setImplementation(myClientSocketInterceptor);
 ```

-if you want to configure it with a class name instead of an instance;
+If you want to configure it with a class name instead of an instance;

 ```java
 SocketInterceptorConfig socketInterceptorConfig = clientConfig.getNetworkConfig().getSocketInterceptorConfig();